What is Neuromyelitis Optica?

 Our attorneys are currently representing a number of patients in the National Vaccine Injury Compensation Program who developed Neuromyelitis Optica following a vaccination.

 The cause of NMO is still unknown, although experts believe it’s the result of a dysfunction in immune tolerance.
 Immune tolerance is the body’s ability to distinguish its own cells or proteins from foreign materials.
 Even more, some studies show a possible link between the influenza vaccine and vaccines for human papillomavirus (HPV).

 A German study conducted by researchers at Heinrich Heine University showed at least four patients had symptoms of NMO a few months after receiving the HPV vaccine.
 Others reported they developed NMO after receiving the flu vaccine.
-Some studies have show a possible link between the influenza and HPV vaccines, and NMO .
+Some studies have shown a possible link between influenza and HPV vaccines, and NMO.

 Neuromyelitis Optica Vaccine Injury Case Results